diffplug/spotless-cli/README.md

   license-header      Runs license header google-java-format  Runs google java format prettier            Runs prettier, the opinionated code formatter.

+Possible exit codes:
+  0    Successful formatting.
+       In APPLY mode, this means all files were formatted.
+       In CHECK mode, this means all files are already formatted properly.
+  1    Some files need formatting.
+       In APPLY mode, this means some files failed to be formatted (see output for details).
+       In CHECK mode, this means some files are not formatted properly (and might be fixed in APPLY mode).
+  -1   Some files did not converge.
+This can happen in APPLY mode when the
+         formatter does not converge on the file content.
+  -2   An exception occurred during execution.
 ```

 <!---freshmark /usage_main -->